zhill/enterprise-docs/content/docs/overview/concepts/policy/policies/_index.md

 - Each firing of a trigger generates a trigger_id for that match
 - Rules may be executed in any order, and are executed in isolation (e.g. conflicting rules are allowed, it's up to the user to ensure that policies make sense)

-See Anchore Policy Checks for a complete list of all gates, triggers, and parameters

 Each output match from a rule contains the matching rule's:

 - Gate